British Robotics Scale-Up Fund

 The fund anticipates taking up to 12 months to deploy the majority of investor capital.
 However, it may take longer to be fully deployed.
 The fund plans to have quarterly closes.
 The deadline for the next close is 30 June 2022.

 For experienced investors, this could be an interesting addition to a portfolio.
 The fund is a specialist in its sector and should benefit from the British Robotics SEIS funds acting as a filter for deal flow.
-While the core team is very small, it is encouraging that portfolio companies have access to additional support from the fund’s venture partners.
+While the core team is very small, the fund has a track record of providing investors with a portfolio of promising and very early stage, robotics-based businesses.

 Read important documents and then apply